Grocery Shopping in Denmark

 The Mid-to-High Range Supermarkets

-The mid-to-high range supermarkets include Føtex, Meny, Bilka, Superbrugsen, and Kvickly.
-These shops are often bigger and have more variety of goods.
 Bilka is the biggest supermarket and the closest you get to a hypermarket in Denmark.
-Here you can find everything from garden tools to chicken wings and cosmetics.
+Here you can find everything from garden tools and bikes to chicken wings and cosmetics.
 In Aarhus there is only one Bilka and it is located in Tilst.

 Speciality Shops

-For those missing exotic flavours, Asian delicacies, or African specialities, you may need to track down your local specialty shop.
-They can be found in most cities or larger towns, and there’s a few of these around Aarhus too.
 Moreover, in Aarhus there is a large marketplace called Bazaar Vest located in Brabrand.
 Visiting Bazaar Vest is an experience on its own.
 The large food mecca is a whirlwind of culture, scents, spices, and tastes.
 Besides an abundance of vegetables, fruit, and speciality products there are also bakeries and cafes.

 How Do Danes Shop?

 You may have noticed too, that some shops have a ‘scan as you go’ solution.
-This allows the customer to jump the queue by scanning and packing the groceries as they are pulled off the shelves and pay via a QR code as they leave the shop.
+This allows the customer to jump the queue by scanning and packing the groceries as they are pulled off the shelve and pay via a QR code as they leave the shop.

 Good To Know

-- The cashier always asks you if you would like your receipt printed after you’ve paid.
-They will either ask if you want your ‘bon’ or a ‘kvittering’ (basically the same thing)
+• The cashier always asks you if you would like your receipt printed after you’ve paid.
+They will either ask if you want your ‘bon’ or a ‘kvittering’ (basically the same thing).

 Finally, it is not just finding your way around the shop that can be difficult, it is also understanding the labels on grocery items.
 Perhaps you’ve experienced buying turkey instead of chicken or pouring buttermilk in your tea instead of normal milk.
 We get it.
-So, we have created a handy little Danish-English grocery dictionary, which lists the most common groceries and also explains some of the labels you may see on certain products.
+So, we have created a handy little Danish-English grocery dictionary, which lists the most common groceries and explains some of the labels you may see on products.

 Happy shopping 😊